 The point here isn’t whether the 75 percent threshold is exactly right, or that masking is the only thing we should have been doing, but that Biden and the CDC acted prematurely in rolling back masking this past summer.
 Our policies, from the beginning, set us up to fail at eradicating the virus.
 This was a choice in the extreme.
 On the other end of the spectrum, “zero-COVID” countries such as New Zealand, Australia, China, Singapore, and Taiwan opted to use more aggressive measures including closing their borders and locking down their populations.
 Countries that pursued COVID “elimination… had lower per capita death rates, shorter and less strict lockdowns, and faster economic recoveries than the mitigation camp,” though recent news indicates that these countries are now partly “learning to live with the virus.”
 Norway and Denmark, two countries that “beat” the virus, are lifting restrictions.
 The path the United States has taken has clearly not been inevitable.

 Our vaccine-centric policy set us up for a vision of an endgame that was severely constricted.
 But we need to move on.
 If individuals have “choices,” so do nations.
 Even if the virus is likely to become endemic, or remain circulating in the population (remember, there will always be new people who are relatively naïve to the virus coming into the population, including newborns, visitors from isolated communities, people who have recently become immunocompromised, and so forth), it does not mean we have no responsibility or reason to use all the public health tools at our disposal now to reduce infections to the lowest number possible starting today.
 We should aim for zero new infections and to respond aggressively to outbreaks when and where they occur.
-The point is not to get to zero but to behave as if we wanted to get there.
+The point is not, we must get to zero cases or we have failed, but to behave as if we wanted to get there.
 The other nations are only lifting restrictions because they have been doing them for over a year.
 We don’t get to give up on strategies that we haven’t tried.

 The media has now declared defeat.
 In the same recent Times article, the title read: “Reaching ‘herd immunity’ is Unlikely in the U.S., Experts Now Believe.”
 (You can find the same headlines all over the internet.)
 Yong admits that herd immunity is “mathematically impossible” with our current vaccines.